dqrobotics/python/README.md

 `python3 -m pip install dqrobotics`

+Note: only binary distributions are available and they are compatible only with the Python versions available in Ubuntu 16.04 (2.7 and 3.5) and 18.04 (2.7 and 3.6).
+The installation will fail for any other Python version.

 # Wheel compilation in Ubuntu 16.04/Ubuntu 18.04 (Developers)

 Please stick to the approach above (install using pip) if you are a dqrobotics user.